redpesk-common/canbus-binding/docs/4-Configuration.md

 ### (Optionnal) The preinit/postinit sections

 These sections define actions from plugins to be executed before and after the binding initialization.
-If you need set and executed some arbitrary code this is a good place to go.
+If you need to set and execute some arbitrary code this is a good place to go.

-The operations executed between the those functions include the following:
+The operations executed between those functions include the following:

 * starting 2 threads, one for decoding incoming CAN messages and another to send them as *afb event* to the user that has subscribed to them through the binding